zenstt/dungeons-and-waifus/README.md

 #### Player menu
 (See player menu pic)
-"

 Here we have a side menu with account name on top.

 Followed by "Create new character" option

-On the center, we have the characters created with a play button on the side Or "No characters created" text will appears.
+On the center, we have the characters created with a play button on the side.

-When you
-"
+Or "No characters created" text will appears.

 * Create new character - This will redirect you to create character menu
 * Play button - This will redirect you to play menu